ProfessionalCSharp/ProfessionalCSharp6/Security/readme.txt

-ReadMe - Code Samples for Chapter 23, Files and Streams
+ReadMe - Code Samples for Chapter 24, Security

 The sample code for this chapter contains these solutions:
-- FilesAndStreams
+- Security
-- Net46FilesAndStreams
+- Net46Security

-The .NET Core projects from FilesAndStreams is duplicated in Net46FilesAndStreams with full .NET Framework projects.
-The WindowsAppEditor (Universal Windows Platform) and WPFEditor (WPF) projects are not duplicated, you can find these projects only in FilesAndStreams.
+The .NET Core projects from Security is duplicated in Net46Security with full .NET Framework projects.

-To open and build the .NET Core projects of FilesAndStreams, you need to install ASP.NET 5 tools in addition to Visual Studio 2015.
+To open and build the .NET Core projects of Security, you need to install ASP.NET 5 tools in addition to Visual Studio 2015.
 Install the tools from here:
 https://go.microsoft.com/fwlink/?LinkId=627627